Representative John G Edwards

 He also sponsored legislation that increases the accountability of the campaign finance law by clarifying language as it pertains to advocating for the approval or rejection of any question presented to voters at a financial town meeting, financial town referendum, or local election involving charter amendments.

 In 2015, Whip Edwards sponsored legislation that creates a tax exemption for incomplete or unoccupied dwellings, a move that was strongly supported by the Rhode Island Builders Association.
 The law encourages construction and development.

 Representative Edwards led the East Bay delegation’s efforts in the House to halt tolling on the Sakonnet River Bridge in 2014.
 He played a crucial role in the General Assembly’s final compromise, which initiated the dismantling of the tolls and created a special infrastructure fund to support Rhode Island’s roads and bridges.
 His bill aiming to prevent foreclosing owners from evicting tenants in one- to four-family units without just cause also became law in 2014.

-The representative’s legislative accomplishments prior to 2014 include laws to strengthen safety standards for constructing schools on former industrial properties, decriminalizing small amounts of marijuana, and requiring any group or PAC working on charter-amendment questions to disclose contributions of more than $100.
+The representative’s legislative accomplishments prior to 2014 included laws to strengthen safety standards for constructing schools on former industrial properties, decriminalizing small amounts of marijuana and requiring any group or PAC working on charter-amendment questions to disclose contributions of more than $100.